Omnipresence: Omnipresence in religions

 Several ancient cultures, such as the Vedic and the Native American civilizations share similar views on omnipresent nature; the ancient Egyptians, Greeks and Romans did not worship an omnipresent being.
 While most Paleolithic cultures followed polytheistic practices, a form of omnipresent deity arises from a worldview that does not share ideas with mono-local deity cultures.
 Some omnipresent religions see the whole of existence as a manifestation of the deity.
 There are two predominant viewpoints here: pantheism, the deity is the summation of Existence, and panentheism, the deity is an emergent property of existence.
 The first is closest to the Native Americans' worldview; the latter resembles the Vedic outlook..
 However, ample evidence exists in Vedic texts showing omnipresence and immanent transcendence.
-In one such Vedic text, namely Isavasya Upanishad, from Shukla Yajur Veda Samhita, verses 40:1,5 clearly shows immanence and omnipresence, while verses 40:4,8 clearly establish transcendence with respect to matter, time and no limitations of any kind.
+In one such Vedic text, namely Isavasya Upanishad, from Shukla Yajur Veda Samhita, verses 40:1,5 clearly show immanence and omnipresence, while verses 40:4,8 clearly establish transcendence with respect to matter, time and no limitations of any kind.